Codespace0x25/vlogcc/README.md

 ## License

-This project is released **with no license**.
+This project is licensed under the **GNU General Public License v3.0**.

-Use it however you want — no credit needed, no restrictions.
-You're free to fork, modify, redistribute, or build upon it.
+You are free to:

+* Use, modify, and distribute this software
+* Build upon it for personal or commercial use

+But you must:

+* Include the original license when redistributing
+* Make source code available for any distributed changes

+Read the full license here: [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

 ---

 ## Author

-Made by Olivia — a queer system hacker who codes for love and expression.
+owner/[head dev(maybe idk what to call it)] Olivia[she/them] — a queer system hacker who codes for love and expression.
 Passionate about minimalism, custom languages, purple things, and writing real compilers from scratch.